 7. Skin dryness

-Getting enough vitamin C on a daily basis is one of the best habits to have.
-It helps you have smooth, beautiful, disease-free skin.
+Getting enough vitamin C on a daily basis is one of the best habits you can acquire.
+It can greatly help you to have smooth, beautiful, disease-free skin.

 This nutrient slows the early loss of collagen and elastin.
-These are two substances that are in charge of keeping your skin’s firmness and elasticity.
+These are two substances that are in charge of maintaining your skin’s firmness and elasticity.

 8. Cardiovascular diseases

-Do you think that you have a nutritional deficiency?
-Educate yourself on the natural sources that have them.
-Then, improve your eating habits so you get the right amount.
+Do you suspect this nutritional deficiency?
+Discover the natural sources that contain it and try to improve your eating habits to get the correct dose.